 Awarding Academic Excellence

 This award is named in honor of Professor Hannah T. Croasdale who studied and taught for more than 40 years in what is now our Department of Biological Sciences.
 She began at Dartmouth in 1935, worked her way up through the ranks, and retired as a full Professor in 1971.
-She pioneered the role of women faculty at Dartmouth by being the first woman to move through the ranks to the level of full Professor.
+She pioneered the role of women faculty at Dartmouth by being the first woman to move through the ranks to the level of full Professor in the Arts and Sciences.
 Even after retirement, she continued to teach phycology as Professor Emerita for six years.
 Her distinguished career has been recognized by numerous honors including a summer graduate student fellowship named in her honor by the Phycological Society of America.
 Professor Croasdale attended the University of Pennsylvania, graduating with a BS in 1928, an M.S. in 1931, and a PhD in 1935.
 Professor Croasdale passed away on July 27, 1999 at the age of 93.

 The Graduate office requests a single nomination from each graduate program in the College by May 15.
 The award will be included in the Commencement Program.